Judit Pujols

-Judit Pujols Parera (born 25 February 2005) is a Spanish professional footballer who plays as a full back for Bundesliga club VfL Wolfsburg, preferably at the left back position.
+Judit Pujols Parera (born 25 February 2005) is a Spanish professional footballer who plays as a left-back for Frauen-Bundesliga club Union Berlin.

 Early life

 Pujols was born in Montmajor, Berguedà, a region in the autonomous community of Catalonia.

-Club career

-Early career

-Pujols joined barça's youth setup in 2019 aged 14, progressing through the ranks and eventually being assigned to the reserve team ahead of the 2022-23 season and eventually promoted to the senior team ahead of the next season.
+She joined Barcelona's youth setup in 2019 aged 14, progressing through the ranks; she, Alba Caño, Lucia Corrales, Berth Doltra, Ona Barada, Laura Coronado, Meritxell Font, Claudia Riumallo, and Martina Fernández were the first females to move into La Masia.
+Pujols was eventually assigned to the reserve team ahead of the 2022–23 season and eventually promoted to the senior team ahead of the next season.